nicoh88/cron_sonos-reboot/README.md

 Have fun & good luck!

-## Sonos 9.3 :-1
+## Sonos 9.3

 Sonos removes with firmware 9.3 the reboot url on the "hidden" web interface.
-Sorry!
+Sorry! :disappointed_relieved:
-:exclamation: The script does not work anymore. :-( [Thread @reddit](https://www.reddit.com/r/sonos/comments/a1x0f7/sonos_reboot_url_disabled/)
+:exclamation: The script does not work anymore.
+[Thread @reddit](https://www.reddit.com/r/sonos/comments/a1x0f7/sonos_reboot_url_disabled/)

 ## Download